 I submitted two entries.
 My Chocrhutea didn’t make it, but happily the other one did.
 I very much hope the book will be a rip roaring success, it certainly deserves to be.

-Due to work commitments, I am unable to attend the Cornwall CCC as often as I’d like, but I have been known to make the odd appearance.
+Due to work commitments, I’m unable to attend the Cornwall CCC as often as I’d like.
+Luckily, I do manage to make the odd appearance.
 My very first time was back in May last year where I made a Passionfruit Curd Sponge Cake for a fruit themed event held at Baker Tom’s new bakery in Pool near Camborne.
-This has become my second recipe to be published in a print book (though I do have a few floating around in various e-books) and I am absolutely thrilled.
+This has become my second recipe to be published in a print book (though I do have a few floating around in various e-books) and I’m absolutely thrilled.

-My second event had a Fairy Tale theme and was held down in the woods at Cardinham.
+My second event had a Fairy Tale theme.
+The venue was the cafe down in the woods at Cardinham, which had a slightly other-worldly feel about it.
 There were many fabulous creations, I went for the simple approach: a Fairy Godmother cake with basic wand decoration.
 More accurately, it could be described as a dense chocolate and rose cake.

 My third outing took place in a tiny new cafe, Grounded, which had just opened in Truro.
 I made a Hazelnut and Orange Torte for this one where I experimented with my new cappuccino stencils.
 The theme was Italian tortes.

 Ellie Michell is our hard working organiser.
 She has come up with some fantastic venues and themes.
 I only wish I could manage to get to more of them.
 In celebration of Cornwall CCC’s first anniversary, Ellie chose a birthday party theme down at the Watergate Bay Hotel near Newquay.
 For this one, I made a Cornish sea salted caramel chocolate cake.

 Chocolate Log Blog is Four